Ironing Apparently, it concerns us all and from time to time new studies appear. The following research is from September 2015.

 Is ironing not your favorite hobby?
 Ironing Service Haaglanden offers tips:

-- Don't set the iron too hot right away; this way you’re less likely to damage it and can always adjust the temperature.
+- Don't set the iron too hot right away; this way you spoil it less quickly and can always adjust it later.

 - Place aluminum foil under your ironing board.

-- Put a tennis ball in the wash.
+- Try putting a tennis ball in the wash.
 It makes a big difference.
 Ideal when washing a duvet.
-The rolling tennis ball prevents the duvet from clumping or bunching up.
+The rolling of the tennis ball prevents the duvet from clumping or bunching up.
 The ball loosens everything, so to speak.

 - Iron the collar inside and out.